fbpx

 5. Soft Plastics

 The beat the author is used most commonly to bring in Bass of all sizes as soft plastics.
 Soft plastics will work year-round and in a multitude of environments.
-It comes in all shapes and sizes, from minnows, lizards, frogs, worms anymore; soft plastics replicate daily to pray for bass in their environment.
+It comes in all shapes and sizes, from minnows, lizards, frogs, and worms anymore; soft plastics replicate daily to pray for bass in their environment.

 The size and color selection will make a massive difference depending on the habitat.
 More often than not, green lizards that are watermelon or pumpkin seed will work very well in southern lakes, ponds, and rivers.